datonic/hub/docs/FAQ.md

 ### Can Frictionless be used for non-tabular data formats?

 TODO: Explain how the project can be used for non-tabular data formats and add examples.

+### Why should people use Frictionless Data?

+TODO: Explain why people should use the project.
+Coldstart problem, incentives, etc.

+### What is the revenue model for the project?

+TODO: Explain how the project will be funded and how it will generate revenue.
+Grants, consulting, selling curated data, bounties, etc.